 The Pershing Rifles is the only organization that has the prestigious honor to fire the cannon at all the home football games at Bowling Green State University.
 This time honored tradition is a hit to for all supporters of Bowling Green Football.
 The Pershing Rifles also represents Bowling Green State University by participating in many color guard events.
 The organization presents the nations colors in a display of disciplined movements and commands.
 All these ceremonies and events bring pride and honor to this nation and Bowling Green State University.

 Each year the organization represents BGSU by participating at the annual national Society of Pershing Rifles national Convention and Drill Competition (NATCON).
 Over 47 universities compete in various categories of regulation drill (like proficiency at performing a color guard) and various exhibition drills like trick drills that involve spinning or throwing the rifles.
 Bowling Green State University is the home to the 2006 Exhibition Drill Soloist National Champion.
 The past years Pershing Rifles members honored the organization and BGSU by winning the 2008 National Champion Exhibition Drill Duet.
 Active membership is open to college students enrolled at a University that hosts a Pershing Rifles company.
 Members may be either male or female and while a majority has affiliation with the military it is not a prerequisite for membership.

-To get more information about the Pershing Rifles, contact the club president, Nevada Todt.
+To get more information about the Pershing Rifles, contact the club president, Brittney Glenn.